Ragnar Stefánsson: Biography and education

 Ragnar was born in Reykjavík, the son of Rósa Kristjánsdóttir and Stefán Bjarnason.
 He completed his Fil.kand exam (B.Sc.) in mathematics and physics from Uppsala University 1961, and Fil. kand in geophysics 1962, and Fil.lic (comparable to Ph.D) in seismology 1966.

 He married Astrid Malmström, a college teacher, in 1961.
 They had three children.
 With Björk Gísladóttir he has a daughter.
 With his second wife Ingibjörg Hjartardóttir, a writer, whom he married in 1990, he has two stepsons.
-The couple moved from Reykjavík to Svarfaðardalur in North Iceland in 2001, where they live at Laugasteinn in Dalvík commune.
+The couple moved from Reykjavík to Svarfaðardalur in North Iceland in 2001, where they lived at Laugasteinn in Dalvík commune.
 Ragnar's memoir, Það skelfur, was published in 2013.

+Stefánsson died on 25 June 2024, at the age of 85.

 Career

 From 1962 to 1963 and from 1966 to 2003 he was the head of the Geophysics Department of the Icelandic Meteorological Office and in 2004 and 2005 he was the head of its Research Department at the University of Akureyri.
 In 2005 he was appointed research professor at that University, where he later became Professor Emeritus.

 His main field of work was monitoring and research aimed to mitigate risks due to earthquakes and volcanic eruptions.
 Because of his duties as the main "earthquake watcher“ of Iceland during four decades he is sometimes known in Iceland by the nickname „Ragnar Skjálfti“, i.e. Ragnar the Earthquake.

 From 1980 he led the development of monitoring systems and research aiming to provide advance warnings of earthquakes and volcanic eruptions.
 He led four international projects in the field of earthquake prediction research from 1988 to 2006.
 In his 2011 book Advances in Earthquake prediction, Research and Risk Mitigation, Ragnar summarized the main conclusions of his and colleagues research during these 20 years as well as his experience in predicting and warnings ahead of earthquakes and volcanic eruptions.